Swift Tales 3

 July 2024 — After finishing Menu, the TPL team built a full-screen modal with a scrim and animation used to announce new products or features, called Dialog.

 Jaclyn Saik led design.
 Joseph Kohlmann led engineering.
+I led a mix of design and engineering.
 Sergio Cuevas contributed engineering.
-Starting at the mid-way point, I led a mix of design and engineering.
 We completed this work in 3 months.

 Called in

-Jac called me in mid-way through the project to help translate her design vision into iOS code.
+Jac asked for my help translating her design vision for Dialog into iOS code.
 The visuals were mostly done in Figma, Brand was happy with them, and so were the teams who’d likely use Dialog in their work.
+When I hop into work in progress, my goal is to keep the original driver in the driver's seat.

-My responsibility was to be as helpful as possible to Joe and Sergio in building the design by our deadline.
+My responsibility was to be as helpful as possible to Joe and Sergio in building the design.
 I was able to code typography, color, and spacing independently, polishing Jac's design work.
 But additionally, I found I was able to contribute in new ways to the coding experience itself.

 Hello, UIKit